-- build consistent and efficient processes, to keep producing high-quality reviews and ensure a good author experience; - guarantee editorial independence and integrity in our processes, to retain our reputation as the gold-standard producer of evidence syntheses; - support people working with and for Cochrane, removing conflicting responsibilities and making roles manageable; - increase capacity to produce increasingly complex reviews and improve author support; - maintain relevance by producing and publishing reviews quickly, without compromising on quality; - work together to build an efficient, effective collaborative organization, which is sustainable.
+- build consistent and efficient processes, to keep producing high-quality reviews and ensure a good author experience; - guarantee editorial independence in our processes, to retain our reputation as the gold-standard producer of evidence syntheses; - support people working with and for Cochrane, removing conflicting responsibilities and making roles manageable; - increase capacity to produce increasingly complex reviews and improve author support; - maintain relevance by producing and publishing reviews quickly, without compromising on quality; - work together to build an efficient, effective collaborative organization, which is sustainable.

 Cochrane's commitment to open access publishing is at the heart of its mission "to inform health decision making by producing trusted and timely synthesized evidence, making it accessible and advocating for its use".
 The Governing Board has reiterated its commitment to open access publishing by 2025.
 To be ready for this change, Cochrane needs to address the challenges.
-The new editorial management system, Editorial Manager, will facilitate efficiencies and the integrity of the editorial process, and we aim to test whether the Centralized Editorial Service can further improve efficiency and integrity.
-The consultation with CRGs we will also explore other ways we can support the transition to open access for all Cochrane reviews.
+The new editorial management system, Editorial Manager, will facilitate efficiencies and the independence of the editorial process, and we aim to test whether the Central Editorial Service can further improve efficiency and integrity.
+The consultation with Cochrane Groups we will also explore other ways we can support the transition to open access for all Cochrane reviews and a new model of evidence synthesis in Cochrane.